alexiacarrenop/social-media-bot/README.md

 | **`BLUESKY_USERNAME`** | Your username *(e.g., username.bsky.social)* |
 | **`BLUESKY_PASSWORD`** | An App Password generated in your Bluesky settings |

 > ⚠️ **Important:** Do not use your main account password.
-Always generate a unique App Password inside your Bluesky account settings (*Settings -> App Passwords*) to keep your primary credentials secure.
+Always generate a unique App Password inside your Bluesky account settings (*Settings -> App Passwords*) to keep your credentials safe.